 Students are assigned the illustrative essay which involves its own unique style.
 Referring to guides and examples is something that students can do to master this form of academic writing.
-Take a look at this guide from essay writing service EssayPro to learn how to write an illustration essay which includes the definition, topics, and instructions.
+Take a look at this guide from best essay writing service EssayPro to learn how to write an illustration essay which includes the definition, topics, and instructions.

 - What Is an Illustration Essay?